 These Eggless Carrot Cake Cookies are tender and perfectly spiced!
 I promise they are melt-in-your-mouth addicting.
-The flavor you crave from a traditional carrot cake, made into an easy-to-make soft cookie.
+The flavor you crave from a traditional carrot cake is made into an easy-to-make soft cookie.

-Indulgent, decadent, tender, and perfectly spiced, Eggless Carrot Cake Cookies are the flavor you crave from a traditional carrot cake made into an easily made chewy cookie.
+Indulgent, decadent, tender, and perfectly spiced, Eggless Carrot Cake Cookies are the flavor you crave from a traditional carrot cake into an easily chewy cookie.

 Eggless Carrot Cake Cookies are so much easier to make than a traditional eggless carrot cake and oh so delicious!

 I love to make these Frosted Carrot Cake Cookies year-round, but traditionally I make them for my family’s Easter brunch.
 They can be tailored to everyone’s preferences, too!
 Some of my family members like them plain, and others enjoy the cream cheese frosting on top.
-Gourmands, such as me, enjoy them as a sandwich, like a whoopie pie.
+Gourmands like me enjoy them as a sandwich, like a whoopie pie.

 No matter how you choose to eat them, Eggless Carrot Cake Cookies always make everyone happy!